ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 ## Task
 **施泽丰**

-Programming model of Darkroom
+ Programming model of Darkroom including pipeline buffer,shift operator...

-Pipeline buffer

-Shift operator

  Schedule strategy model of Darkroom

 **钟立**

-Halide

-DSP

-SDF
+ The former related work: Halide,DSP,SDF...

+ The difference comparison of former work and Darkroom

-Background knowledge(ISP...)
+ Background knowledge(ISP, FPGA...)

 **郭振江**

  Implementation of Darkroom on ASIC, FPGA and CPU

  The output of Darkroom implementation

  Optimization result

 **Common Task**